PEDSnet/Data_Models_Public/PEDSnet/V2/docs/Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md

 race_source_value | No |Provide When Available|  Varchar |  The source code for the race of the person as it appears in the source data. | <p>The person race is mapped to a standard race concept in the Vocabulary and the original value is stored here for reference.</p> For patients with multiple races (i.e. biracial), race is considered a single concept, meaning there is only one race slot.
 If there are multiple races in the source system, concatenate all races into one source value, and use the concept_id for Multiple Race. ethnicity_source_value | No |Provide When Available|  Varchar |  The source code for the ethnicity of the person as it appears in the source data. | The person ethnicity is mapped to a standard ethnicity concept in the Vocabulary and the original code is, stored here for reference.

-**If a field that is required by the network is not available at your site, please relay this information to the DCC**
+**If a field marked as "Provide when available" for the network requirement is not available at your site, please relay this information to the DCC**

 ## 1.2 DEATH